Surgery for gallbladder cancer

-Gallbladder cancers are sometimes found incidentally (by accident) after a person has a cholecystectomy for another reason, such as gallstones.
-If the cancer is found to be at a very early stage (T1a) and is thought to have been completely removed, no further surgery may be needed.
-If there's a chance the cancer may have spread beyond the gallbladder, more extensive surgery may be advised.
+Gallbladder cancers are sometimes found by accident after a person has a cholecystectomy for another reason, such as gallstones.
+If the cancer is at a very early stage (T1a) and is thought to have been completely removed, no further surgery may be needed.
+If there’s a chance the cancer may have spread beyond the gallbladder, more extensive surgery may be advised.

 A simple cholecystectomy can be done in 2 ways:

 Laparoscopic cholecystectomy: This is the most common way to remove a gallbladder for non-cancerous problems, such as gallstones.
 This method uses a laparoscope, a thin, flexible tube with a tiny video camera on the end that is inserted through a small cut in the skin of the patient’s abdomen.
 Long surgical tools are placed through other small openings to remove the gallbladder.

 Laparoscopic surgery tends to be easier for patients because of the smaller incision size.
 But this type of operation is not used if gallbladder cancer is suspected.
 This surgery offers the surgeon only a limited view of the area around the gallbladder, so there is a greater chance that some cancer might be missed and left behind.
 It may also lead to the accidental spread of the cancer to other parts the body.